Corporate

 Alyssa Weirman

-Australian Science Innovation
+Executive Director, Australian Science Innovations

 I would recommend Marrawuy Journeys to any organisation, or indeed for personal commissions.
 Sarah is a delightful human who is passionate about what she does, and is so very easy to work with.
 She is ethical and is not afraid to challenge people's conceptions of things, in order to reach agreement on commissions.
 A contemporary Aboriginal artist and woman, who will support your organisation on its journey of reconciliation.
 I engaged Sarah back in 2017 when I was CEO of Palliative Care Australia and again in 2020 when I became the CEO of Carers Australia.
 For both pieces, and the piece that was commissioned personally for me, all were intricate in detail, full of vibrant colours and created in a way that asks the viewer to pause, and to look more closely.
 Each unique piece has been engaging and the focus in any room, they are simply just beautiful.